afloresep/afloresep.github.io/_posts/2025-03-05-Cross_entropy.md

 ---

 ### What is Cross-Entropy?
-Cross-entropy is one of many possible [[cost function|loss function]] that we might consider choosing for our model and is typically used in **Categorical Classification**.
+Cross-entropy is one of many possible [cost function](https://afloresep.github.io/posts/2025/03/cost-function) that we might consider choosing for our model and is typically used in **Categorical Classification**.
 This means, a model that aims to predict whether our input data is one in a finite size possible classes.

 For example, if we want to predict the next letter in a word, cross-entropy could be use to measure the loss between the letter predicted -which has to be one of 28 letters in our vocabulary, these are our possible classes- and the actual letter that proceeds.